Winter is just around the corner. Soon, the chilly air will start seeping in around your windows again and your heating bills will rise.

 The best thing to do is check with your local window supplier and get their recommendation on the number of panes needed for your geographical area.

-Glass itself is a horrendous insulator.
-Instead, it is the air between the glass panes that does most of the insulating.
+Glass itself is a horrible insulator.
+It is actually the air between the glass panes that does most of the insulating.

 Some energy-efficient windows go one step further and have argon or krypton gas injected between the panes.
 These gasses are transparent and provide even better insulation than normal air.

 Thankfully, argon and krypton are entirely non-toxic, so small leakages pose no risk to your health.

 Window frames and sashes can be made from a number of materials.
 The most commonly used materials are wood and vinyl.